correlucas/qr-code-component/README.md

 ### What I learned

-To center properly a div
+To create a dark mode mode using variables and JS(my first time using JS.

 ### Useful resources